-Once the Red Arrow arrives from Gondor, you have one game day left to complete the game.
-At the end of this final day, the computer will assess the situation and determine your level of victory or defeat.
+Once the Red Arrow arrives from Gondor you have one game day left to complete the game.
+At the end of this final day the computer will assess the situation and determine your level of victory or defeat.
 The major factors considered are:

-- remaining Rohan military strength;
+- remaining Roban military strength

-- remaining Saruman military strength;
+- remaining Saruman military strength

-- status of Isengard, Helm's Deep, and Edoras;
+- status of Isengard, Helm's Deep, and Edoras

-- Saruman; and
+- Saruman, and

 - remaining characters, especially

-- who is king in Rohan; and
+- who is king in Roban, and

-- Gandalf and Aragorn.
+- Gandalf and Aragorn

-The Rohan will not send all their forces to aid Gondor.
-Any Saruman forces remaining at large will have to be matched by an equal number of Rohirrim.
-If there are enemy garrisons in Isengard, Helm's Deep, or Edoras at the end of the game, those garrisons will be matched two for one by Rohan troops.
-Also, the threat to Rohan from the Easterlings will cause them to keep some percentage of their remaining forces at home.
-This percentage will depend on who is king; Theoden could probably send a very high percentage of his remaining forces to aid Gondor, while a new king outside the royal family (caused by battlefield casualties) would find it difficult to send nearly as many of the remaining Rohan forces away in such critical times.
-Finally, if Saruman himself has not somehow been neutralized, his shadow will continue to threaten the forces of good; even in defeat, he will have served the Dark Lord well.
+The Roban will not send all their forces to aid Gondor.
+Any Saruman forces remaining at large will have to be matched by an equal number of Robirrim.
+If there are enemy garrisons in Isengard, Helm's Deep, or Edoras at the end of the game, those garrisons will be matched two for one by Roban troops.
+Also, the threat to Roban from the Easterlings will cause them to keep some percentage of their remaining forces at home.
+This percentage will depend on who is king; Theoden could probably send as much as 90% of his forces to aid Gondor, while a new king outside the royal family (caused by battlefield casualties) would find it difficult to send nearly as many of the remaining Roban army away in such critical times.
+Finally, if Saruman bimself has not somehow been neutralised, his shadow will continue to threaten the forces of good; even in defeat, he will have served the Dark Lord well to send at least 5,000 troops to the aid of Gondor at the end of the games; and, Gandalf, Aragorn, at least one of the remaining Fellowship characters, and at least one of the members of the royal house of Roban must be alive and available.